This section describes the financial support which may be available to you if your husband or wife passes away.

 - The current rates are set out in the Benefit Payment and Contribution Rates leaflet (Leaflet 50), which is provided in the downloads section.

 - You should make your claim within 3 months of the date of death.
-If you do not claim within 3 months it becomes more difficult for payment to be arranged and you may loose benefit.
+If you don't claim within 3 months you may lose out on benefit.

-- If you are under 65 and your husband or wife died locally, a claim form (form BW1) will be sent to you in the post.
+- If you are under pension age and your husband or wife died locally, a claim form (BW1) will be sent to you in the post, if we have your current address.
 If your husband or wife died while they were away from the Island or for some reason you don't receive the form within a few weeks you should phone the Pensions and Allowances helpline on 732506.

-- If you are over 65, you do not need to make a claim.
-You or someone on your behalf should call the Pensions and Allowances helpline on 732506 to explain that your husband or wife has died.
+- If you are over pension age, you don't need to make a claim for the bereavement payment.
+You (or someone on your behalf) should call the Pensions and Allowances helpline on 732506 to explain that your husband or wife has died.
 Your claim will then be worked out automatically and if any benefit is due, we will write to you.

 - Further information can be found in the Guide to Bereavement Benefits leaflet (Leaflet 13).